-As for the disposal canister, the surface temperature is required to be below 100°C. This temperature, with a margin of 10°C, is used in the repository dimensioning calculations.
-The maximum temperature of disposal canister surface is reached within 10 to 15 years after the disposal.
+As for the Posiva's disposal canister, the canister-bentonite clay interface temperature is required to be at maximum 100°C. This temperature, with a safety margin of 10°C, is used in the repository dimensioning calculations.
+The maximum temperature of disposal canister surface is reached within 10 to 15 years after the disposal and in case on EPR fuel about 20 years after disposal.

 Thermal dimensioning including the detailed heat transfer phenomena in the near field and optimisation of the repository has been studied.
-The canisters are planned to be emplaced in disposal holes in tunnels with a separation of 8.6 m for VVER 440 canister, 11 m for BWR canister and 10.6 m for EPR canister.
+The canisters are planned to be emplaced in disposal holes in tunnels with a minimum separation of 7.2 m for VVER 440 canister, 9 m for BWR canister and 10.6 m for EPR canister.
 The distance between parallel disposal tunnels is 25 m in the planned reference case.